nutanix-japan/XReady_Era_Bootcamp/configure_mssql/configure_mssql.rst

 Creating A Software Profile
 +++++++++++++++++++++++++++

 Before additional SQL Server VMs can be provisioned, a Software Profile must first be created from the database server VM registered in the previous step.
-A software profile is a template that includes the SQL Server database and operating system.
+A software profile is a template that includes the SQL Server binaries and operating system.
 This template exists as a hidden, cloned disk image on your Nutanix storage.

 #.
 Within **Era**, select **Profiles** from the dropdown menu, and then **Software** from the left-hand menu.